 The city is famous for its markets and army headquarters.
 It connects the highway to different tourist attractions like Murree, Bhurban, Ayubia, and Nathia Gali.
 They are all popular during the season and present lovely weather for walking around the woods and green mountains.
 But Rawalpindi is not just a connection between cities.
 It has a famous food bazaar that carries a lot of eateries in one place.
 It is buzzing at all times with people and delicious aromas.

-Multan is a city in Punjab that has a population of over 1.8 million people.
+Multan is a city in Punjab that has a population of 2,155,000 people.
 It has always been known as the city of Pirs and Shrines.
 The reason is that it has several shrines that are 1000s of years old.

 If you wish to get yourself a souvenir from the city, you can quickly go to any of the markets to find traditional handicrafts.
 From clothes for women to various animal-skin products, the city can give you a lot of treats.
 Speaking about joys, you will adore the Sohan Halwa if you are a fan of sweets.
 It is a sticky sweet dish with a crunching texture from the nuts.
 It is made up of sugar, ghee, and milk and served as a warm treat in the winter season.

-This is a city that is present a 2-hour drive from Karachi.
-Both Hyderabad and Karachi are the largest cities in the province of Sindh.
-Hyderabad hosts a population of more than 1.7 million people.
+This city is a 2-hour drive from Karachi.
+Hyderabad and Karachi are the largest cities in the province of Sindh.
+Hyderabad hosts a population of almost 2 million people.
+There is another city named Hyderabad in India, also with a huge population, but don’t get confused!

-You will find bazaars (markets), mosques, temples, and even churches in the city.
-A city named Hyderabad is also situated in India, but don’t get confused by it.
-If you wish to buy something, the Shahi Bazaar is spread out over miles and is all colorful and attractive.
+You will find bazaars (markets), mosques, temples, and churches in the city.
+If you wish to buy something, the Shahi Bazaar is spread out over miles and is colorful and attractive.
 Chooriyan or bangles is one favorite thing to find here!

 Islamabad seems like a less populous city in comparison, but that is because of the majestic mountains present.
-Otherwise, it has a population of around 1 million people.
-It is the capital of Pakistan and is spread over an area of 906 sq kilometers.
+Otherwise, it has a population of around 1.2 million people.
+It is the capital of Pakistan and is spread over an area of 906 square kilometers.
 It also hosts the fifth most prominent mosque, the Faisal masjid.

 Apart from being the country’s capital, it is also a site of mesmerizing attractions.
 You will find various cute spots around the city catering to your aesthetic sense.
 The city is green, lined by peaceful trees and paving the view for lush green mountains.
 It also carries various tourist destinations atop the Margalla mountains that provide a quiet, calm, and breathtaking view of the land below.

 Last on our list is Quetta, the capital of Balochistan, a province of Pakistan.
-It also has a population of nearly 1 million people but some thousands less than that of Islamabad.
+It also has a population of just over 1 million people but less than that of Islamabad.
 Nevertheless, it is the place to be during the winter season.
+It is situated 5,510 feet above sea level, making it Pakistan’s only high-altitude major city.

 If you want to seek fresh fruits and captivating views of dry mountains, you will find yourself hooked to Quetta.
 But that is not all.
-The city called the fruit basket of Pakistan is easily the best place to pick fruits.
+The city is called the “fruit garden” of Pakistan, so it is easily the best place to pick fruits.
 You can find rich red pomegranates, succulent apples, sticky sweet plums, juicy peaches, big melons, cherries, and even dry fruits like almonds and pistachios.
 Lastly, the tea of Quetta is also quite famous!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.